aaajhs/Konnichiwa/iac/README.md

-# Terraform
+# IaC (Infrastructure as Code)

-IaC (Infrastructure as Code) to deploy the Konnichiwa service to AWS.
+Terraform code to deploy the Konnichiwa service to AWS.

 ## Caveats
 1. The files in this directory are for reference **only**.
 They **will not work as-is** because most of the necessary variables and sensitive values have been redacted or removed.